 - Click Save

 Users can create their own Azure custom roles if the Azure built-in roles is not upto the specific needs of the organization.
 Similar to built-in roles, assign custom roles to users, groups, and service principals at subscription and resource group scopes.
-Custom roles are stored in an Azure Active Directory (Azure AD) directory and can be shared across subscriptions.
+Custom roles are stored in a Microsoft Entra ID directory and can be shared across subscriptions.
 Each directory can have up to 5000 custom roles.
 Custom roles can be created using the Azure portal, Azure PowerShell, Azure CLI, or the REST API